josephworks/josephworks.github.io/README.md

 3. Help organizations grow.
 4. Learn 5+ computer languages.
 5. Offer a variaty of projects.
-6. Do 10+ commits daily on github
+6. Do 10+ commits daily on github.

 ***I reached 1000 commits on Monday, January 29, 2018***

-# Test servers and services
+# Test Servers and Services

-For test servers and free services go to [Connect](CONNECT.md)
+For test servers and free services go to [Connect](CONNECT.md)!

 ------
 <p align="center">Having problems viewing this page?
 If so go to https://github.com/josephworks/josephworks.github.io/blob/master/README.md </p>